Distributional Evaluation of Generative Models via Relative Density Ratio: Numerical Experiments

 Panel A in Figures~\ref{fig:MNIST_VAE} and \ref{fig:MNIST_DCGAN} shows the histogram of $\{r(X_p),r(X_q)\}$.
-The majority of the VAE $r(X_q)$ mass concentrates near 0 and has almost no overlap with $r(X_p)$, indicating low coverage and low fidelity; whereas for DCGAN, the empirical support of $r(X_q)$ is quite similar to that of $r(X_p)$, indicating good coverage.
-But for DCGAN, there is still a noticeable portion of $r(X_q)$ centered around 0, even though this portion is still in or near the mass of certain $r(X_p)$ samples, indicating a portion of the real sample is overly represented by the generator DCGAN.
+The majority of the VAE $r(X_q)$ mass concentrates near 0 and has almost no overlap with $r(X_p)$, indicating low coverage and low fidelity.
+For DCGAN, the empirical support of $r(X_q)$ overlaps with $r(X_p)$ on $[0,2]$, indicating good coverage.
+But for DCGAN, there is still a noticeable portion of $r(X_q)$ centered around 0, even though this portion still overlaps with the mass of certain $r(X_p)$ samples, indicating a portion of the real sample is overly represented by the generator DCGAN.
 The sample-level RDR enables us to examine which regions of the support the DCGAN is biased toward.

-Because the real sample comes with digit labels, we can first check $r(X_p)$ stratified by digits, as shown in Panel B of Figures~\ref{fig:MNIST_VAE} and \ref{fig:MNIST_DCGAN}.
-For VAE, although most real samples are not well represented, we notice that $r(X_p)$ of digit 1 is comparably smaller than that of other digits, indicating that VAE can sample digit 1 slightly better than the other digits.
-Note that for better visualization, the y-axis limits differ in Figures~\ref{fig:MNIST_VAE} and \ref{fig:MNIST_DCGAN}.
-For DCGAN, Figure~\ref{fig:MNIST_DCGAN} B shows that , although $r(X_p)$ for DCGAN ranges from 0 to nearly 1.9 for all digits, digits 1 and 6 appear to have the most mass above 1, which means DCGAN tends to under-represent digits 1 and 6.
+Because the real sample comes with digit labels, we can first check $r(X_p)$ stratified by digits, as shown in Panel B of Figures~\ref{fig:MNIST_DCGAN}.
+For DCGAN, although $r(X_p)$ ranges from 0 to 2 for all digits, digits 1 and 6 appear to have the most mass above 1, which means DCGAN tends to under-represent digits 1 and 6.

-Panel C in Figures~\ref{fig:MNIST_VAE} and \ref{fig:MNIST_DCGAN} provides instances of real and fake images whose $r(X)$ values are the closest to 0, 1, and 2, respectively.
+Figure~\ref{fig:MNIST_VAE}(B) and Figure~\ref{fig:MNIST_DCGAN}(C) provides examples of real and fake images whose values $r(X)$ are closest to 0, 1, and 2, respectively.
 For VAE, because the ranges of both $r(X_p)$ and $r(X_q)$ are very narrow and non-overlapping, the left and middle panels are the same for the real sample (top row); the middle and right panels have overlapping instances in the fake sample (bottom row).
-We can still see that the left panel for the fake sample shows examples of poor fidelity, while the images in the right panel look more realistic.
-For the DCGAN result, the fake images are all realistic; however, but we can still check the over-represented (left panel) samples that contain many O-looking shapes such as 0,8, and 3, as well as the under-represented (right panel) samples, such as digit 1.
+Although the generation quality of VAE is not ideal, it can still produce a few realistic images.
+The fake VAE samples on the left panel (near 0) illustrate poor fidelity, whereas those on the right appear more realistic (near 2).
+For the DCGAN result in Figure~\ref{fig:MNIST_DCGAN}, the range of $r(X_p)$ and $r(X_q)$ almost fully overlaps.
+However, the RDR values indicate DCGAN has its own distributional bias compared to the real sample.
+The over-represented samples (left panel) in Figure~\ref{fig:MNIST_DCGAN}(C) exhibit more rounded, spatially diffused patterns, such as ``5" and ``8", across the 28×28 grid, whereas the under-represented samples (right panel) are either geometrically simpler such as digit ``1”, or more irregular-looking.